Meredithhelipigeon/Algorithms/README.md

 Algorithm: Form a DP matrix((n+1)*(m+1)).
 Add element from the string list one by one.
 Update the DP matrix from n->0, m->0.

 Time efficiency: O(len(str)\*m\*n)

+## Longest Increasing Path in a Matrix:
+Descrption:
+Given an m x n integers matrix, return the length of the longest increasing path in matrix.

+From each cell, you can either move in four directions: left, right, up, or down.
+You may not move diagonally or move outside the boundary (i.e., wrap-around is not allowed).

+Algorithm:
+Use DFS to search the depth of each path based on the starting point.
+While calculating the depth of each point, we may use the previous calculation.
+Hence, import python functools-Iru_cache().

+Time Efficiency: O(n^2)